-- ✓ Read the whole question thoroughly and underline important parts. - ✓ Make a plan for each answer, including ALL points. - ✓ Expand the points using relevant ideas and information. - ✓ Write in paragraphs whenever appropriate. - ✓ Use a range of vocabulary, even if you are unsure of the correct spelling. - ✓ Check tense endings, plural forms and word order in sentences. - ✓ Check irregular past tenses and question formation. - ✓ Use language that is appropriately formal or informal for the task. - ✓ Choose a question you feel confident you can write about in Part 2. - ✓ Write clearly so that the examiner can read your answer.
+- Read the whole question thoroughly and underline important parts. - ✓ Make a plan for each answer, including ALL points. - Expand the points in Part 1 if you can, using relevant ideas and information. - ✓ Write in paragraphs, whenever appropriate. - ✓ Use a range of vocabulary, even if you are unsure of the correct spelling. - ✓ Check tense endings, plural forms and word order in sentences. - ✓ Check irregular past tenses and question formation. - $\checkmark$ Use language that is appropriately formal or informal for the task. - $\checkmark$ Choose a Part 2 question that you feel confident you can write about. - $\checkmark$ Write clearly so that the examiner can read your answer.

-- × Don't misspell key words that appear on the question paper. - × Don't use the exact words from the question paper too much. - × Don't mix formal and informal language. - × Don't use formal linkers in an informal letter.

-- × Don't waste time writing addresses for a letter as they are not required. - × Don't worry if you run slightly over the word limit.
+- × Don't misspell key words that appear on the question paper. - $\boldsymbol{\times}$ Don't use the exact words from the question paper too much. - × Don't mix formal and informal language. - × Don't use formal linkers in an informal letter. - × Don't waste time writing addresses for a letter.
+They are not required. - × Don't answer Question 5 if you haven't read one of the books. - × Don't worry if you run slightly over the word limit.